gpbl/react-day-picker/docs/Basic.md

 ### Preventing the user to select a disabled day

 In the previous example nothing happens when the user clicks on a day, since the `onDayClick` prop is missing.
-As before, we need to hold the value of the selected day in our component's state:
+As before, we need to save the value of the selected day in our component's state:

 ```jsx
 import DayPicker, { DateUtils } from 'react-day-picker';